contextgeneric/contextgeneric.dev/content/_index.md

 ## No-Std Friendly

+CGP makes it possible to build _fully-abstract programs_ that can be defined with _zero concrete dependencies_ (aside from other abstract CGP components).
+What this means is that dependencies including I/O, runtime, cryptographic operations, encoding schemes, can all be abstracted away from the core logic of the application.

-CGP makes it possible to build _fully-abstract programs_ that can be defined with _zero dependencies_.
-This allows such programs to be instantiated with specialized-dependencies in no-std environments, such as on embedded systems, operating system kernels, or Wasm sandboxes.
+This allows the application core logic to be instantiated with specialized dependencies in no-std environments, such as on embedded systems, operating system kernels, sandboxed environments like Wasm, and symbolic execution environments like Kani.

 ## Zero-Cost Abstraction

 Since all CGP features work only at compile-time, it provides the same _zero-cost abstraction_ advantage as Rust.
 Applications do not have to sacrifice any runtime overhead for using CGP in the code base.

+# Current Status

+As of end of 2024, CGP is still in _early-stage_ development, with many rough edges in terms of documentation, tooling, debugging techniques, community support, and ecosystem.

+As a result, you are advised to proceed _at your own risk_ on using CGP in any serious project.
+Note that the current risk of CGP is _not_ technical, but rather the limited support you may get when encoutering any challenge or difficulty in learning or using CGP.

+Currently, the target audience for CGP are primarily early adopters and [contributors](#contribution), preferrably with strong background in _functional programming_ and _type-level programming_.

 # Hello World Example